jupyter/notebook/README.md

 The newest major version of Notebook is based on:

-- JupyterLab components for the frontend
+- JupyterLab components for the frontend work
 - Jupyter Server for the Python server

 This represents a significant change to the `jupyter/notebook` code base.